-We know that for many tenants keeping pets is important, and we appreciate that many pet owners are responsible and take good care of their pets while considering their neighbours at the same time.
+We know that for many tenants keeping pets in their home is important, and we appreciate that many pet owners are responsible and take good care of their pets while considering their neighbours at the same time.
+Here is what you need to know if you are thinking about keeping a pet in your council home.

 On this page: